Josephine Ball: Education

 Ball earned her A.B. from Columbia University in 1922.
-She then worked as an assistant in psychology for Karl Lashley at the University of Minnesota from 1923–1926.
+She then worked as an assistant in psychology for Karl Lashley at the University of Minnesota from 1923 to 1926.
 In 1926, Ball published her first paper in "The female sex cycle as a factor in learning in the rat," one of the first papers on the role of hormones in learning and memory.
 She also later published a study with Lashley, “Spinal conduction and kinesthetic sensitivity in the maze habit,” which demonstrated that rats trained to run a maze can still run the maze without afferent sensory input via the spinal cord.

 From January to June 1924, Ball accompanied Robert Yerkes and Harold C. Bingham on the University of California-sponsored trip to Cuba to visit Rosalía Abreu’s primate colony.
 Abreu, the daughter of a wealthy Cuban plantation owner was the world's first person to keep a captive breeding colony of chimpanzees.
 The goal of the expedition for Yerkes was to establish a long-term colony to observe behavior of apes.

 In 1927, Ball moved to the University of California, Berkeley where she worked as a teaching fellow in psychology and as a research assistant in the lab of anatomist, embryologist, and endocrinologist Herbert McLean Evans.
 In 1929, she earned her Ph.D. from the University of California, as well as a diplomate from the American Board of Examiners of Professional Psychologists.
 Her thesis, “Measurement of Sexual Behavior in Male Rats” was an 18-month study of 61 subjects under repeated and standardized conditions.